shwestrick/smlfmt/vscode-lsp/README.md

 ## Running the Sample

+- Run `nvm use node` to make sure you're using the most recent NodeJS.
 - Run `npm install` in this folder.
 - Run `npm run compile` in this folder.
 - Run `cd server && make` in this folder.